GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ```

 ### `else` Statement
-Conditional `else` statement must be followed after `if` statement as it cannot be used alone.
-The statement contains code that is called when the condition evaluates `False`.
-The `else` statement is not indented along with `if` statement.
+Conditional `else` statement cannot be used alone and must be followed by `if` statement.
+The statement contains code that will be executed when the condition evaluates `False`.

 ```python
 if condition: